GuanceCloud/datakit/internal/export/doc/en/inputs/pinpoint.md

 ---

-The built-in Pinpoint Agent in Datakit is used to receive, calculate, and analyze Pinpoint Tracing protocol data.
+The built-in Pinpoint Agent in DataKit is used to receive, calculate, and analyze Pinpoint Tracing protocol data.

 ## Configuration {#config}